tjanczuk/azurecache/README.md

 var azureCacheOptions = {
     identifier: '<your_endpoint_url>', // or set the AZURE_CACHE_IDENTIFIER environment variable
     token: '<your_access_key>', // or set the AZURE_CACHE_TOKEN environment variable
-    ttl: 3600 // optional TTL in seconds (default 1 day); you can also set the AZURE_CACHE_TTL environment variable };
+    ttl: 3600 // optional TTL in seconds (default 1 day); or set the AZURE_CACHE_TTL env variable };

 // ...